-Defining the exact boundaries of Oceania trips up all the but the most fervent geographers.
-In general, the label refers to the area encompassing Australia, New Zealand, Papua New Guinea as well as the clusters of islands in Polynesia, Melanesia, and Micronesia.
+Defining the exact boundaries of Oceania trips up all but the most fervent geographers.
+In general, the label refers to the area encompassing Australia, New Zealand, Papua New Guinea, as well as the clusters of islands in Polynesia, Melanesia, and Micronesia.

 Interested in visiting the South Pacific?
 Get your bearings sorted out with this Oceania Travel Guide…

 Why Treksplorer?
 Founded in 2011 by Ryan O’Rourke, Treksplorer provides travel recommendations and advice to millions of readers every year.
 Our content is rooted in our writers’ firsthand experiences, in-depth research, and/or collaborations with other experts and locals.
 Read more about our editorial policy.

 The first image that comes to mind when you dream of visiting Oceania is of pristine white-sand beaches fringed by palm trees and volcanos and set upon a clear blue Pacific Ocean backdrop.
 This isn’t so far from reality.

 What many forget, however, is that Oceania isn’t just about, well, the ocean!

 Besides the unmistakably gorgeous islands of Polynesia, Melanesia, and Micronesia, the vast expanses of Australia offer a world unto their own.
 The continent (as some would call it) of Australia covers nearly every imaginable landscape, from deserts to rainforests to mountains.

 Neighbouring New Zealand is similarly well-endowed, charming travellers with some of the finest scenery in the world.
 Here, you’ll dazzle at everything from fjords towered by picture-perfect mountains on South Island to the otherworldly geological landscapes of North Island.